 [00:03:30.09]

-Gkisedtanamoogk: Growing up not knowing even if they're Native American.
+Gkisedtanamoogk: Growing up not knowing even if they're Native American?
 It's not just about removing children.
 It's dismantling everything of their being in the process.

-Esther Attean: That culture simulation and to kill the Indian to save the man, to kill the Indian in that child.
+Esther Attean: That cultural assimilation, to kill the Indian to save the man, to kill the Indian in that child.

 [00:04:00.07]

 Gkisedtanamoogk: The Indian Child Welfare Act of 1978 was an atonement.
-The promise of the Indian Child Welfare Act is not to forcibly remove the children from their families but find ways within the community, within the families to keep them there.
+The premise of the Indian Child Welfare Act was not to forcibly remove the children from their families, but find ways within the community, within the families, to keep them there.

 [00:04:30.04]

-Esther Attean: This law was passed and Maine in particular still had one of the highest rates of removal of native children.
+Esther Attean: This law was passed and Maine in particular still had one of the highest rates of removal of Native children.
 We have people who are still disconnected from our communities because they were taken when they were little.
 We have young people in foster care now that have a story to tell.

 Jennifer Rooks: Next on Maine Watch, coming to terms with the past.
-Maine has become the first state in the nation to form a Truth and Reconciliation Commission focusing on child welfare.
+Maine has become the first state in the nation to form a truth and reconciliation commission focusing on child welfare.

 [00:05:00.27]

 The ceremony creating the Maine Wabanaki-State Child Welfare Truth and Reconciliation Commission mandate took place at the State House in the Hall of Flags.
-There's a five tribal chiefs and Governor LePage sat down to sign the mandate.
-They took with them
+As the five tribal chiefs and Governor LePage sat down to sign the mandate, they took with them

 [00:05:30.02]

-the words of Denise Altvater who herself had been taken as a child.
+the words of Denise Altvater, who herself had been taken as a child.

-Denise Altvater: It's time for truth.
-It's time for healing.
-It's time for peace and it's time for forgiveness.
+Denise Altvater: It's time for truth, it's time for healing, it's time for peace, and it's time for forgiveness.

 Jennifer Rooks: When they took you, do they tell you why?